And that includes you, Autumn. And winter. In this sunshine-brimming tropical space.

 Waiting has taken a big part of my life.
 I’m not the one who is blessed with the confidence to go after things with the club.
 My virtue is to believe and keep on believing.
 Even if sometimes, all the things I have been waiting for, slowly dissipates into small atomic particles and the words that once formed those wishes were erased from the dictionary.

-- I am waiting.
+I am waiting.
 At this very moment, I am waiting.
 For miracles.
 For changes.
 For transformations.
 I am being sewn into place, stitch by stitch, all by the gentle hands of my Master.
-He too, has waited.
+And then I realize He too, has waited.
 And I guess everything happens in His marvelous time.